New Aptar Mumbai Site to Increase Manufacturing Capabilities | www.lokmattimes.com

 New Aptar Mumbai Site to Increase Manufacturing Capabilities

-PNN Mumbai (Maharashtra) [India], December 9: Aptar Pharma, a global leader in drug delivery systems, services and active material ...
+Mumbai (Maharashtra) [India], December 11: Aptar Pharma, a global leader in drug delivery systems, services and active material science ...

 An inauguration ceremony held on December 1, 2023, marked the official opening of the new Aptar Mumbai production facility in the Palava Industrial and Logistics Park at Taloja, Mumbai.
 Members of Aptar's Executive Committee and Aptar Pharma's Global Leadership Team welcomed more than 100 key customers and Aptar employees from the Mumbai and Hyderabad, India sites to this momentous occasion, which included a ribbon cutting and tree-planting ceremony.